Hawaiian Shoyu Chicken

 Shoyu chicken assembled in a black dutch oven before braising.
 The dutch oven sits atop a white surface.

-2. Braise the chicken: Add the shoyu sauce to a pot with the chicken thighs, submerging them in the sauce as much as possible.
+Braise the chicken.
+Add the shoyu sauce to a pot with the chicken thighs, submerging them in the sauce as much as possible.
 Simmer over low heat for 30-35 minutes.
-Why? ⇢ A low & slow braise gently cooks the chicken thighs until they’re succulent & fall-apart tender.
+Why? ⇢ A low and slow braise gently cooks the chicken thighs until they’re succulent and fall-apart tender.

-3. Optional: Broil for texture: Pop the chicken under the broiler for 4-5 minutes.
+Optional!
+Broil for texture.
+Pop the chicken under the broiler for 4-5 minutes.
 Meanwhile, thicken the shoyu sauce by boiling for 5-10 minutes, until reduced as desired.
-Why? ⇢ It’s not traditional, but broiling gets the chicken skin gloriously crispy & caramelized.
-I picked up on this trick a few years back from Alana Kysar’s Aloha Kitchen.
-It’s brilliant because it adds texture to an otherwise soft dish.
-Plus, it caramelizes the sugars on the chicken from the shoyu sauce, adding extra richness & smokiness that’s hard to beat.
-I never skip this step when I make shoyu chicken now!
+Why? ⇢ I picked up on this trick a few years back from Alana Kysar’s Aloha Kitchen.
+It’s not traditional, but broiling gets the chicken skin gloriously crispy and caramelized!

 That’s it!
 Seriously simple, right?
-You’ll be serving the most insanely flavorful comforting local Hawaiian meal less than 1 hour later…& there will only be 1 pot to wash!
+You’ll be serving the most insanely flavorful comforting local Hawaiian meal less than 1 hour later…and there will only be 1 pot to wash! 🙌🏼

 Close up of shoyu chicken plated in a floral-patterened blue dish over rice with bok choy.
 The chicken is garnished with sliced green onions & sesame seeds.
 The bowl sits atop a white surface, next to a blue linen napkin & gold flatware.